nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-zapier.md

 - Create a document in a given location
 - Update a given document
 - Import a document in a given location
-- Start a workflow on given document(s)
+- Start a workflow on the given document(s)

 ![]({{file name='actions.png'}} ?w=450,border=true)